chrisridd/yubikey-ssh/README.md

 Software:

 Both solutions require a newer version of openssh than Apple includes, even in Monterey.
+This has a major-sounding downside - it doesn't support the Keychain like Apple's openssh does.
+Obviously your Yubikey won't need it but if you have other ssh keys then something like [Secretive](https://github.com/maxgoedjen/secretive) is a great and secure solution.

 * I use [MacPorts](https://www.macports.org/) to get or build as much third party software as possible.
 MacPorts will put its install directories at the start of your PATH.